-- 4.1 In all aspects of our curriculum, provision is made for MAT pupils to be challenged and extended in their learning through questioning and differentiation by task or outcome for example.
-MAT pupils are identified using an agreed set of criteria and their progress tracked and monitored as part of the school's assessment procedures. - 4.2 Further details of the criteria and the provision available for these pupils can be found in our MAT Policy.
+4.1 In all aspects of our curriculum, provision is made for MAT pupils to be challenged and extended in their learning through questioning and differentiation by task or outcome for example.
+MAT pupils are identified using an agreed set of criteria and their progress tracked and monitored as part of the school's assessment procedures.